nsomar/RangeSliderView/README.md

 }
 ```

-### Costumization
+### Customisation

-The following are costumizable properties of the `RangeSliderView`:
+The following are customisable properties of the `RangeSliderView`:

 `sliderKnobColor` Sets the Knob background color (Defaults to white)

-`sliderKnobHighligtedColor` Sets the Knob highlight color (Defaults to light gray)
+`sliderKnobHighligtedColor` Sets the Knob highlight color (Defaults to light grey)

-`sliderKnobBorderColor` Sets the Knob border color (Defaults to gray)
+`sliderKnobBorderColor` Sets the Knob border color (Defaults to grey)

 `sliderProgressFilledColor` Sets the slider progress filled color (Defaults to blue)

-`sliderProgressEmptyColor` Sets the slider progress empty color (Defaults to gray)
+`sliderProgressEmptyColor` Sets the slider progress empty color (Defaults to grey)

 ## screenshots